material-components/material-components-web/packages/mdc-bottom-line/README.md

 # Text Field Bottom Line

-The bottom line indicates where to enter text, displayed below the label.
-When a text field is active or contains an error, the line’s color and thickness vary.
+The bottom line indicates the selected element or text, displayed below the label.
+When a text field/select is active, the line’s color and thickness vary.

 ## Design & API Documentation